 Most of the Soft wheat varieties are White wheat.

-Most Common Wheat Food Storage
+The Most Common Wheat Berries For Long Term Storage

 Hard Red Wheat